riita10069/rolling-update-status/README.md

 This tool solves these issues.

 This tool will allow you to keep track of the time it took to deploy.
-And you can use the API to easily see the status of your deployment.
+And you can use the GitHub Statuses API to easily see the status of your deployment.